gitlabhq/omnibus-gitlab/README.md

 nginx['enable'] = false
 ```

-omnibus-gitlab allows webserver access through user `gitlab-www` which resides in the group with the same name.
+Omnibus-gitlab allows webserver access through user `gitlab-www` which resides
-To allow an external webserver access to GitLab, you will need to add the webserver user to `gitlab-www` group.
+in the group with the same name.
+To allow an external webserver access to
+GitLab, you will need to add the webserver user to `gitlab-www` group.
+Let's
-Let's say that webserver user is `www-data`.
-Adding the user to `gitlab-www` group can be done with:
+say that webserver user is `www-data`.
+Adding the user to `gitlab-www` group
+can be done with:

 ```
 usermod -aG gitlab-www www-data